Michael-Cowie/Notes/Math/units.md

 \frac{6m}{5s}
 \]

 Now it looks like 6 went to metres and 5 went to seconds, but that is just algebraic rearrangement.
 This did not scale metres and not seconds, **the entire unit expression was scaled** and then rewrote it.
-Units behave like algebraci symbols.
+Units behave like algebraic symbols.
 Just like,

 \[
 \frac{6}{5}xy^{-1}